 If Cap.
-2 UE capable of supporting priority option 2 is configured with priority state 2 for PRS measurement, then UE is not expected to receive PDSCH/CSI-RS on the symbols overlapped with DL PRS within PRS processing window but is expected to receive PDCCH and URLLC PDSCH on the symbols overlapped with DL PRS within PRS processing window.
+2 UE capable of supporting priority option 2 is configured with priority state 2 for PRS measurement, then UE is not expected to receive PDSCH/CSI-RS on the symbols overlapped with DL PRS within PRS processing window but shall receive PDCCH and URLLC PDSCH on the symbols overlapped with DL PRS within PRS processing window.